codesman/wp-bannerize/readme.txt

 Tags: Banner, Manage, Image, ADV, Random, Adobe Flash Requires at least: 2.9
 Tested up to: 3.0
-Stable tag: 2.6.5
+Stable tag: 2.6.7

 WP Bannerize, banner-image manager.

 == Description ==

 WP Bannerize is an Amazing Banner Image Manager.
-In your template insert: `<?php wp_bannerize(); ?>` or set it like Widget
+In your template insert: `<?php wp_bannerize(); ?>`, use new shortcode featured or set it like Widget

 **FEATURES**